k0sproject/k0smotron/docs/capi-aws.md

 ---
 ```

+As we are using self-managed infrastructure we need to manually mark the infrastructure ready.
+This can be done with `kubectl patch AWSCluster k0s-aws-test --type=merge --subresource status --patch 'status: {ready: true}'`.

-Once you apply the manifests to the management cluster it'll take couple of minutes to provision everything.
+Once you apply the manifests to the management cluster and mark the infrastructure ready it'll take couple of minutes to provision everything.
 In the end you should see something like this:

 ```shell
 % kubectl get cluster,machine